CRESYM/colib0.github.io/pages/models/HVDC/VSC/HVDCVSCphasor.md

 ---
 layout: default
-title: Phasor VSC HVDC Model
+title: VSC HVDC Model
 permalink: /models/HVDC/VSC/HVDCVSCPhasor
+tags: ["phasor", "HVDC", "VSC", "generic"]
 ---
-# Phasor VSC HVDC model
+# VSC HVDC model

 ## Context
-This standard voltage source converter based high voltage DC transmission line (VSC-HVDC) model has been developed by RTE [@cossart2021]  based on some outputs of ENTSOE G-HVDC working group.
+This average phasor voltage source converter based high voltage DC transmission line (VSC-HVDC) model has been developed by RTE [[1]](#1)  based on some work done by ENTSOE G-HVDC WP.
  It gathers most of the features of specific detailed models, while being kept as simple and generic as possible.

 ## Model use, assumptions, validity domain and limitations